Strict universes for Grothendieck topoi: Introduction

 \begin{remark} Unfolding the fibrational language, \cref{def:realignment} can be stated more explicitly.
 We require that given $\Mor|>->|[m]{A}{B}\in\mathcal{M}$ and $\Mor[f]{Q}{B}\in\mathcal{S}$, any cartesian square $\Mor{m^*f}{\pi}$ extends along $m$ to a cartesian square $\Mor{f}{\pi}$:

 \end{remark}

-Intuitively, \textbf{(U8)} provides a more refined generic map where a representation of an arrow $f \in \Cls$ can be chosen to strictly extend a representation of $g$ where $\Mor|>->|{g}{f} \in \mathcal{M}$.
-In particular, when $(\Mor|>->|{\InitObj{}}{B}) \in \mathcal{M}$ for all $f$ \textbf{(U8)} subsumes \textbf{(U5)}. \begin{lemma} Suppose $\Cls$ is a stable class of maps and $\pi\in\Cls$ is a morphism satisfying \textbf{(U8)} for all monomorphisms; then $\prn{\Cls,\pi}$ satisfies \textbf{(U5)}. \end{lemma}
+Intuitively, \textbf{(U8)} extends \textbf{(U5)} to provide a more refined generic map where a representation $\Mor{f}{\pi}$ of an arrow $f \in \Cls$ can be chosen to strictly extend a representation of $g$ where $\Mor|>->|{g}{f} \in \mathcal{M}$.
+In practice, one often exhibits a representation $\Mor{f}{\El}$ to show $f \in \Cls$ only to discard this square to obtain a \emph{realigned} representation of $f$ which coheres with a previously chosen representation of $\Mor|>->|{g}{f}$ using \textbf{(U8)}.